 If it is determined that treatment is indicated, you will be scheduled for diagnostic records.
 These records usually consist of study models, diagnostic photographs and orthodontic x-rays.
-Once these orthodontic records have been obtained, Dr. Ziegler, Dr. Lundberg and Dr. Rogers will review them and determine a specific treatment plan for your orthodontic needs.
+Once these orthodontic records have been obtained, one of our doctors will review them and determine a specific treatment plan for your orthodontic needs.
 We discuss our findings and treatment recommendations at a Treatment Conference and set up financial arrangements for you.

 Periodic visits are an important part of orthodontic treatment.
 Generally, we will want to see you every 6 to 8 weeks to check your progress and make adjustments to your braces.
 During this time, you will need to keep appointments, follow instructions, eat nutritiously and practice good oral hygiene.
 Also continue to visit your dentist regularly.

 Once your braces are removed, retainers are utilized to hold your teeth in their new positions until your bone, gums and muscles adapt to the new teeth positions.
 The retention period is an important part of your overall treatment and should not be neglected!